vectordotdev/vector/docs/usage/configuration/transforms/grok_parser.md

 ---
-description: Accepts `log` events and allows you to parse a field value with Grok.
+description: Accepts `log` events and allows you to parse a log field value with Grok.
 ---

 <!--